Resident doctors guide to industrial action in England

 If you are still wondering whether you can take industrial action, take a look at our guidance below.

-If you cannot find the information you need here, contact our advisors to get specific advice.
+If you cannot find the information you need here, contact us to get specific advice.

 Clinical fellows